jflets/Wiz-Quiz/README.md

 # Features

+- _Favicon_

+  - The page has a custom favicon.
+This reassures the user that this is a legitimate site.
+Promoting a positive user experience.

 - _Landing Page Description_

   - The landing page there is a description of what the site offers and how the games work.
 This provides the user with an understanding on how the site works.
 This will result in the a positive user experience.